formkit/docs-content/3.inputs/toggle.md

     type: "String",
     default: "undefined",
     description:
-      "The color the icon should be set to when `toggle-icon` prop is set and the toggle is unchecked.", },
+      "The color the icon should be set to when <code>toggle-icon</code> prop is set and the toggle is unchecked.", },
   {
     prop: "icon-color-on",
     type: "String",
     default: "undefined",
     description:
-      "The color the icon should be set to when `toggle-icon` prop is set and the toggle is checked.", },
+      "The color the icon should be set to when <code>toggle-icon</code> prop is set and the toggle is checked.", },
   {
     prop: "track-color-off",
     type: "String",
     default: "undefined",
     description:
-      "Sets the background color of the `track` section when the toggle is unchecked.", },
+      "Sets the background color of the <code>track</code> section when the toggle is unchecked.", },
   {
     prop: "track-color-on",
     type: "String",
     default: "undefined",
     description:
-      "Sets the background color of the `track` section when toggle is checked.", },
+      "Sets the background color of the <code>track</code> section when toggle is checked.", },
 ]
 ---